 DHT Holdings’ performance

-DHT Holdings’ (DHT) YTD (year-to-date) returns stood at 30.6% as of June 28.
-It is the best performer among its peers so far this year.
-DHT Holdings has outperformed the shipping ETF and also outperformed the broad equity market indexes.
-Since the start of the year, the Invesco Shipping ETF (SEA) has fallen 12.1%.
+DHT Holdings’ (DHT) YTD (year-to-date) returns were 1.1% as of April 5, 2018.
+DHT Holdings is the only crude tanker company with a positive YTD return.
+Euronav (EURN), Teekay Tankers (TNK), Frontline (FRO), and Nordic American Tankers (NAT) all have negative YTD returns.
+DHT Holdings was the best performer among its peers on a YTD basis.
+DHT Holdings has outperformed the shipping ETF as well as the broad equity market indexes.
+Since January 1, 2018, the Guggenheim Shipping ETF (SEA) has fallen 10%.
 Oil and gas transportation companies account for 47.7% of SEA.
-The Dow Jones Industrial Average (DIA) has fallen 2.1% YTD as of June 28.
-The SPDR S&P 500 ETF (SPY) has risen 1.5% during the same period.
+The Dow Jones Industrial Average (DIA) has fallen 2% YTD as of April 5, 2018.
+The SPDR S&P 500 ETF (SPY) has fallen 1.2% during the same period.

 DHT Holdings is an independent crude tanker company.
-It operates a fleet of 25 VLCCs (very large crude carriers) and two Aframaxes.
-The company operates its fleet in the spot and time charter markets.
-The company also has two newbuilds in its pipeline.
+DHT Holdings operates a fleet of 27 VLCCs (very large crude carriers) and two Aframaxes.
+Out of the 27 VLCCs, 23 VLCCS are on the water and four VLCCs are under construction—scheduled for delivery in 2018.
+The company operates its fleet in the spot and time charter market.